-- A. Write a C program that uses functions to perform the following operations: - i.
-To insert a sub-string into a given main string from a given position. - ii.
-To delete n Characters from a given position in a given string. - a.
-Write a C program to determine if the given string is a palindrome or not(Spelled same in both directions with or without a meaning like madam, civic, noon, abcba, etc.) - b.
-Write a C program that displays the position of a character ch in the string Sor-1ifS doesn't contain ch. - c.
+- a.
+Write a C program that uses functions to perform the following operations: - 1.
+To insert a sub-string into a given main string from a given position. - 2.
+To delete n Characters from a given position in a given string. - b.
+Write a C program to determine if the given string is a palindrome or not(Spelled same in both directions with or without a meaning like madam, civic, noon, abcba, etc.) - c.
+Write a C program that displays the position of a character ch in the string Sor-1ifS doesn't contain ch. - d.
 Write a C program to count the lines, words and characters in a given text.